threatspec/threatspec/README.md

 ```
 $ threatspec init
+Initialising threatspec...

+Threatspec has been initialised.
+You can now configure the project in this
+repository by editing the following file:

+    threatspec.yaml

 ```

 You can configure threatspec by editing the `threatspec.yaml` configuration file which looks something like this: